-In light of the struggles faced by teens and adults alike, here is a list of hotlines from PFlag and other sources that readers may find helpful.
+In light of the struggles faced by teens and adults alike, here is a list of hotlines from PFlag that readers may find helpful.

 Crisis Intervention/Suicide Prevention

 The Trevor Project: (866) 488-7386

 The Trevor Project is the leading national organization providing crisis intervention and suicide prevention services to lesbian, gay, bisexual, transgender and questioning (LGBTQ) young people ages 13-24.